© Andrew Campbell

 Katherine Gale, The Hub, February 2012

 Olivia Cranwell is a graduate of the Master of Music (Opera Performance) program, run by Victorian Opera in partnership with the Melbourne Conservatorium of Music, University of Melbourne.
-Prior to that, she completed her Bachelor of Music at the Victorian College of the Arts in 2009, and her Bachelor of Arts at the University of Melbourne in 2010, winning the Friends of the VCA Grace Durling Award in her second year of study.
-Olivia attended the inaugural Lisa Gasteen Opera Summer School in 2011.
+Prior to that, she completed her Bachelor of Music at the Victorian College of the Arts in 2009, and her Bachelor of Arts at the University of Melbourne in 2010.
+Olivia also attended the inaugural Lisa Gasteen Opera Summer School in 2011.

-She was a guest soloist in a Gala Concert with the Canberra Symphony Orchestra and a tour of Ring.Wagner.Animated with More Than Opera; she has also sung the title role in Carmen for In Good Company; Papagena in The Magic Flute with VCA Symphony Orchestra; The Plaintiff/Angelina in Trial by Jury and Hebe in HMS Pinafore for Savoy Opera Company; Young Woman in the world premiere of Pecan Summer, Hansel and Mother/Witch/Sand Fairy for Opera Australia’s Schools Tour of Hansel and Gretel and covered the roles of Cio-Cio-San in Madama Butterfly and Countess in The Marriage of Figaro for Opera Australia.
+She was a guest soloist in a Gala Concert with the Canberra Symphony Orchestra and a tour of Ring.Wagner.Animated with More Than Opera.
+She has also sung Carmen for In Good Company, Papagena in The Magic Flute with VCA Symphony Orchestra, Hansel and Mother/Witch/Sand Fairy for Opera Australia’s Schools Tour of Hansel and Gretel and covered the roles of Cio-Cio-San in Madama Butterfly and Countess in The Marriage of Figaro for Opera Australia.

 Olivia Cranwell is managed by Graham Pushee: firstname.lastname@example.org